 Location: Nelson's Dockyard, Antigua

-I cannot believe that we are already half way through our trip!
-This realization however only intensifies the beauty of Antigua, as we appreciate even more the quaintness of where we are docked.
-Indeed Ocean Star is currently overlooking the most gorgeous house with blue shutters that has been conveniently converted into a restaurant.
+I cannot believe that we are already halfway through our trip!
+This realization, however, only intensifies the beauty of Antigua, as we appreciate even more the quaintness of where we are docked.
+Indeed Ocean Star is currently overlooking the most gorgeous house with blue shutters that have been conveniently converted into a restaurant.
 Indeed, the shipmates have made great use of this spot.
-In our free time we wandered over there today to enjoy the most delicious smoothies ( I had a passion fruit lime one, and I can honestly say that I think it is the best smoothie I have ever tasted).
+In our free time, we wandered over there today to enjoy the most delicious smoothies ( I had a passion fruit lime one, and I can honestly say that I think it is the best smoothie I have ever tasted).
 A few of us shipmates also took this opportunity to have a coffee, and we pondered over the fact that despite the exclusive luxuries a life at sea has to offer, other normal luxuries are forsaken, but this only makes us appreciate things like coffee more!
-Its a win- win situation!
+It’s a win-win situation!
 The shipmates attempting to complete their Padi Open Water Advanced finished another topic called Navigation Diving.
-To a unrelated onlooker we must have looked hilarious, as our instructor Tor, as part of routine exercises, instructed us to blind ourselves by placing a towel over our heads and with the use of our compass navigate ourselves round the dock (with a fellow shipmate walking beside us of course to avoid injury!)
+To an unrelated onlooker, we must have looked hilarious, as our instructor Tor, as part of routine exercises, instructed us to blind ourselves by placing a towel over our heads and with the use of our compass navigate ourselves around the dock (with a fellow shipmate walking beside us of course to avoid injury!)
 With the Navigation Dive complete we returned and had a free afternoon before dinner.
 And what a dinner it was: a delicious Mexican fiesta night of burritos!
 We were all very happy, but Tor was the most joyous for Burritos are her favorite food.
-To finish off the day we are going to watch a documentary of Irving Johnson.
+To finish off the day, we are going to watch a documentary about Irving Johnson.
 The staff told us a little about this famous Sailor at dinner, and now we are all intrigued to know more.
-Apparently he can climb up the edge of a sail just using the tip of his fingers!
-Ok so I’m off to watch this documentary amongst the stars.
+Apparently, he can climb up the edge of the sail just using the tip of his fingers!
+Ok, so I’m off to watch this documentary amongst the stars.
 Bye for now!

 Related VoyageView All Voyages